 If a physician fails the audit by either not responding or failing to meet the requirements as set forth by BPC section 2190, the physician will be allowed to renew their license one time following the audit to make up any deficient CME hours.
 However, the Board will not renew the license again until all of the required hours have been documented and submitted to the Board.
-It is considered unprofessional conduct for a physician to misrepresent their compliance with meeting the CME requirements pursuant to 16 CCR section d.
+It is considered unprofessional conduct for a physician to misrepresent their compliance with meeting the CME requirements pursuant to 16 CCR section 1338(c).
+In addition, the Board has the authority to issue citations for failing to comply with CME requirements.

+d.
 How many CE audits were conducted in the past four fiscal years?
 How many fails?
 What is the percentage of CE failure?